adobe-apiplatform/user-sync.py/user_sync/sign_sync/README.md

 ## Deployment
 Sign Sync works alongside Adobe User Sync Tool.
 Please make sure that all dependencies and packages are set up correctly for User Sync Tool.
-If so, you should be able to perform a
+If so, you should be able to perform a [test run](https://adobe-apiplatform.github.io/user-sync.py/en/success-guide/test_run.html).
-<a href="https://adobe-apiplatform.github.io/user-sync.py/en/success-guide/test_run.html">test run</a>.
-Once a successful
-run of User Sync Tool is confirmed, you can start configuring the Sign Sync feature into User Sync Tool.
+Once a successful run of User Sync Tool is confirmed, you can start configuring the Sign Sync feature into User Sync Tool.